 To be successful in your strategy, you need to consider what will significantly impact business growth.
 Let’s take a look at a few:

-Value Propositions and Growth Moves
+1. Value Propositions and Business Growth Steps

 For a company to expand, it needs to increase its reach with existing target customers and acquire new ones.
 To do this, the company must design a value proposition that clearly states what it does and why customers need it.
 Then it must create a growth strategy that provides the steps (i.e. growth moves) the company is going to make to take new things to market.